One-Frame Calibration with Siamese Network in Facial Action Unit Recognition

 In conclusion, we propose to perform OFC with a novel CSN architecture design for AU recognition and demonstrate its remarkable effectiveness with a simple IR50 backbone.
+We further show that this significant improvement originates from the architecture’s ability to mitigate facial attribute biases.
 We also believe it has great potential to be integrated with better backbone models to achieve higher performance.